Incoming Students

 The server could be down.
 Check the top right corner of the Office of Information Technology site to learn of any outages or problems.
 Or, call the OIT help desk at (919) 684-2200.
 You can also email help@oit.duke.edu.
 You should be able to login here, at dukehub.duke.edu.

-It's a good idea to begin your foreign language requirement early, especially if you're planning to study away or develop a high level of language facility.
+It's a good idea to begin your language requirement early, especially if you're planning to study away or develop a high level of language facility.
 If you can enroll for the course you place into based on the department's placement recommendations, it's a good idea to start in the fall.
 If the appropriate level class is full, you can postpone until spring, but you can also check the class later, before classes begin, to see if it opens up.
 Many language departments offer most options in fall and spring, but some less common languages only begin in fall, so check with the departments to see when classes are offered.
 You can find contact information for the language departments here.

 A class I want to enroll in requires a permission number.
 Should I contact the instructor now?
 Can I register for the course before I get the permission number?